jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

     $ drycc help config
     Valid commands for config:

+    config:info        an app config info
-    config:list        list environment variables for an app config:set         set environment variables for an app config:unset       unset environment variables for an app config:pull        extract environment variables to .env
-    config:push        set environment variables from .env
-    config:attach      attach config group top a ptype for an app config:detach      detach config group top a ptype for an app
+    config:set         set environment variables for an app config:unset       unset environment variables for an app config:pull        pull environment variables to the path config:push        push environment variables from the path config:attach      selects a environment groups to attach an app ptype config:detach      selects a environment groups to detach an app ptype

     Use `drycc help [command]` to learn more.